 Intel Puma 6 Modem List Chipset Defects Reaction

-ApprovedModemList.com will no longer recommend any Intel Puma 6 cable modem on this site.
+ApprovedModemList.com will no longer recommend any Intel Puma 6 or 7 chipset cable modems on this site.
 However, to show complete approved modem lists for each internet service provider, modems listed for each company may contain bad modems too.

-ApprovedModemList.com will display warnings for potentially defective Puma 6 modems.
+ApprovedModemList.com will display warnings for potentially defective Puma chipset modems.

 While one of the Do Not Buy modems may work fine for your use, using a device known to have a serious issue involves risk.
 The cable modem may work properly for a few weeks and then problems could occur later.
 Skip any potential problems now and go with another approved cable modem for your internet service provider (without Intel inside).